-A couple of years ago a professor friend shared a resource listing various historic sundown towns that black Americans knew to avoid when traveling (“don’t come through here after sundown or you’ll be in danger”).
+A couple of years ago a professor friend shared a resource listing historic sundown towns that Black Americans knew to avoid when traveling (“don’t come through here after sundown or you’ll be in danger”).

 My childhood town was one of them.

 The place where I had grown up was a place people like my beloved Gordon had had to avoid.